 There are several body-shop-applicable texture materials available that are excellent for this purpose.
-We suggest going with whatever your local body shop is familiar and has experience with.
-We do not recommend the super heavy-duty stuff that is available, like LInex or Rhino Liner.
+We suggest going with whatever your local body shop likes, and has experience with.
+We do not recommend the super heavy-duty stuff that is available, like Linex, or Rhino Liner.
 It is just too thick for this purpose, and does not work well.
-We learned this the hard way on MY Vanagon, which was the first vehicle this was ever done to.
+We learned this the hard way on my personal Vanagon, which was the first vehicle this was ever done to.
 We searched for the best “do it yourself” kit at an affordable price and ended up finding this BED-LINER kit was the way to go.

-Here are some subtle details to notice that we have arrived at by trial and error:
+Here are some subtle details to notice that we have arrived at by much trial and error:

 The first is in the threshold area.
 You will notice that the soft plastic threshold mat is gone, and the holes for it have been filled and texture applied.
 This area is a common rust-prone area on Vanagons.
 The plastic threshold mats are normally held in place with glue and round grommets which are molded into the step pad.
 These grommets push through holes in the body, through to the outside of the vehicle.
 It is through these holes that water enters the vehicle and is trapped under the step pad.
 The moisture sits there and rust begins.
 By eliminating the step pad and holes entirely, and sealing this area inside and out, the durability and looks of this area are greatly improved.
 The texture is continued up along the carpet area where the paint is typically worn through from years of entering and exiting the vehicle.

 Yet another subtle detail is how the texture is applied a bit lower from the front doors forward as compared to aft of the front doors.
 On the front doors, the black texture drops to the lower edge of the depression stamped in the body.
-This is intentional in order to smoothly follow that same, lower edge around the front of the vehicle-yet another lesson learned on my Vanagon… If this were a later model Vanagon with plastic bumpers and “ground effects” panels mounted on the front doors (88-91), there would be four holes in this section of each door that would need to be welded up and smoothed over before the black texture is applied.
+This is intentional in order to smoothly follow that same, lower edge around the front of the vehicle, yet another lesson learned on my Vanagon.
+If this were a later model Vanagon with plastic bumpers and 'ground effects' panels mounted on the front doors (1988-91), there would be four holes in this section of each door that would need to be welded up and smoothed over before the black texture is applied.
 You will notice on this Westy that the one and only original mud flap located at the front left is gone, and the two holes in the body are gone and textured over.
-Instead, it has a set of mud flaps that fit along the wheel arch, a South African OE VW item we also carry.
+Instead, it has a set of mud flaps that fit along the wheel arch, a South African OEM Volkswagen item we also carry.

 The final detail is how the black texture gracefully curves down at the rear corners.
 It is not a complicated or difficult detail, but you can imagine how ugly this detail could be if not executed with some care.